Click on the links within this brief

 "when he changed his nappies"!
 He crossed the road to the Navy

 Recruiting Office and when they learned he could take down Morse at 18 - 20 words a

 his age.
 He and his brother had learned Morse by sending messages

 between their bedrooms.
-He was 16 and was sent to HMS KIng Alfred
+He was 16 when he went to HMS KIng Alfred

-at Skegness for basic training and from there to a college in Aberdeen
+at Skegness for basic training and from there to Gordon College in Aberdeen

 run for the Admiralty by the GPO to learn Morse.
 When he was seen doodling in class because he

-already knew Morse he was sent to Leydene House, Peterfield, on a two
+already knew Morse and was bored he was sent to Leydene House, Peterfield, on a two

 week coding course and posted to HMS Westminster at Rosyth in November 1942.
 Bill Forster recorded an interview with